greggman/webgl-helpers/README.md

 ## webgl-gl-error-check.js

-Calls `getError` after every function and throws if there was an error.
-It checks that no arguments to any functions are `undefined`.
+* Calls `getError` after every function and throws if there was an error.

+* Checks that no arguments to any functions are `undefined`.

   Pass `0` or `false` where you mean `0` or `false`.

+* Checks that no numbers or values in arrays of numbers are `NaN`.

+* Checks that all non-sampler uniforms are set. (see configuration below)

-It checks that no numbers or values in arrays of numbers are `NaN`.
-If there is a WebGL error it tries to provide more info about why, for example framebuffer feedback issues, access out of range issues, ...
+* If there is a WebGL error it tries to provide more info about why, for example framebuffer feedback issues, access out of range issues, ...

 * [without script](https://greggman.github.io/webgl-helpers/examples/error-without-helper.html)
 * [with script](https://greggman.github.io/webgl-helpers/examples/error-with-helper.html)